publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schIII/m__us_usc_t15_s1681c.md

     (b) __Exempted cases__

-    The provisions of paragraphs (1) through (5) of subsection (a) of this section are not applicable in the case of any consumer credit report to be used in connection with—
+    The provisions of paragraphs (1) through (5) of subsection (a) are not applicable in the case of any consumer credit report to be used in connection with—

         (1) a credit transaction involving, or which may reasonably be expected to involve, a principal amount of $150,000 or more;